Rajeshrj202/laravel-mail/README.md

     php artisan queue:restart

-   - Great Your Setup is Done!
+   - Great Your Setup is done now you can process the mail by selecting the mail type and submitting the form

  > 13. Screenshots: